Page 1: Biography

 Teacher, farmer, politician

-This biography, written by Mim Ringer, was first published in the Dictionary of New Zealand Biography in 1998, and updated in November, 2010.
+This biography, written by Mim Ringer, was first published in the Dictionary of New Zealand Biography in 1998.
+It was updated in November, 2010.

 Alfred James Murdoch was born at Onehunga on 18 April 1877, one of at least five children of Mary Ann Nealis and her husband, John Murdoch, a clerk.
 The family lived at Opua, Bay of Islands, from 1886 and eight years later settled in the coalmining town of Hikurangi, where his father was both station- and postmaster.

 Fred, as he was known, became a pupil-teacher at Hikurangi in 1896, and two years later was appointed to the part-time schools of Mata and Ruakaka.
 He taught at both until 1916, then solely at Ruakaka until 1919, when he became a dairy farmer and breeder of pedigree jersey cattle.
 That year he was also part of a delegation that visited North America and Europe to study the manufacture and marketing of milk powder, lactose and other milk products.
 He had married Rosina Helen Lee, the daughter of a schoolteacher, at Mangapai on 9 April 1903; they were to have three sons.

 In 1919 Fred Murdoch entered politics as an Independent Progressive candidate for the parliamentary seat of Marsden.
 Confident in the progress of the district, and aware of the problems of farmers, miners and country schools, he advocated reform of the parliamentary system and the civil service, nationalisation of coalmines, the expansion of rural education and new public works programmes.
 He strongly promoted the development of Whangarei and Northland, and supported the campaign to extend the railway to Waipu.
 Popular, straightforward and energetic, he polled a close second to the Reform Party member, Francis Mander, who had held the seat since 1902.